beyarkay/masters-thesis/src/03_lit_review.md

 Different technologies have been used over the decades to instrument the movement of a user's hands.
-Descriptions of the different technologies are available in the List of Symbols.
+Descriptions of the different technologies are available in the List of Symbols on page \pageref{chap:symbols}.

 Early glove-based systems often used hand crafted sensors (presumably due to a lack of cheap electronic sensors at the time) such as optical tubes which